strategicpause/notes/memory/maximizing resource utilization.md

  * `memory.min` - Specifies a minimum amount of memory the cgroup must always retain, which can never be reclaimed by the system.
  * `memory.swap.max` - Swap usage hard limit.
 If a cgroup's swap usage reaches this limit, anonymous memory of the cgroup will not be swapped out.
  * The problem with `memory.high` is that it made processes more prone to thrashing and OOMs.
 Instead `memory.low` provides a soft-guarantee memory to cgroups.
+ * In order to find an optimal `memory.low` setting, you may need to first determine a working set size for the memory.
+This can be done by applying memory pressure and read `memory.current` on a number of machines and averaging the result.
+* Memory overcommit is a strategy based on the assumption that not all of the assigned memory will be needed at the same time.
+When demand exceeds the total memory available, the system OOM handler tries to reclaim memory by killing a process.
+* Load shedding is a technique to avoid overloadidng and crashing a system by temporarily rejecting new requests.
+The assumption is that all loads will be better served if the system rejects a few and continues to run.
+* [oomd](https://facebookincubator.github.io/oomd) is a userspace tool, similiar to the kernel OOM handler, but uses memory pressure to provide greater control over when processes start getting killed and which processes are selected.
+* The kernel's OOM killer main job is to protect the kernel.
+It is triggered only after failing at multiple attempts to allocate memory.
+It will typically kill whichever process will free the most memory and can fail when the system is thrashing.
+* IO Controller
+ * Cgroups1 accounts for only direct IO and buffered reads.
+This does not account for buffered IO.
+ * Cgroups2 provides comprehensive control and accounting of all IOs per-cgroup: buffered, filesystem metadata, swap, and direct IOs.
+ * `io.latency` - A mechanism to guarantee a cgroup's level of IO completion latency.
+If the average completition latency are longer than the target set here, other processes are throttled to provide more IO.
+ * `io.pressure` - Gives the percentage of wall time in which some or all tasks are waiting for a block device, or IO.
+ * `io.stat` - IO usage statistics
+ * `io.max` - Specify IO limits.
+* Workloads are protected by specifying a latency target with `io.latency`.
+If the protected workload experiences average completion latency longer than its latency target value, the controller throttles any peers that have a more relaxed latency target than the protected workload.
+*